aracelivaldovinos/WK3-Independent-Project/README.md

 Code: beepBoop("2");
 Expected Output: "Boop!"

-Test: "It will replace "1" in the array with "Beep!"
+Test: "It will replace "3" in the array with "Won't you be my neighbor?"
-Code: beepBoop("1");
+Code: beepBoop("3");
-Expected Output: "Beep!"
+Expected Output: ""Won't you be my neighbor?"